15 Genius Hacks to Supercharge Your Savings and Watch Your Bank Account Soar

 Image Credit: Shutterstock.

-Take the 100 envelope challenge.
-Number 100 envelopes from 1 to 100, shuffle them, and draw one each day.
+Take the 100-envelope challenge.
+Number 100 envelopes from 1 to 100, shuffle them, and draw one daily.
 The number on the envelope is the amount you put into your savings that day.
-This fun, gamified approach can help you save over $5,000 in just over three months.
+Depending on your commitment, this fun, gamified approach can help you save up to $5,000 in just over three months.

 money savings